vinc/moros/doc/syscalls.md

 fn sleep(milliseconds: usize)
 ```

-The system will sleep for the given amount of milliseconds.
+The system will sleep for approximately the given amount of milliseconds (to
+the nearest timer tick).

 ## POLL (0x0C)